OK so you want to adopt a dog from a rescue here in NH

 circumvent NH

 laws, in particular the quarantine and inspection laws.
-There is NO

 EXCUSE for a legitimate rescue to operate in NH without a proper

-shelter/rescue license!!
+shelter/rescue license!

 MAKE SURE the group you deal with has a NH RESCUE/SHELTER license.